Org. Synth. 2009, 86, 161

 Scheme 1

 The structures that are accessed by this methodology would otherwise require multi-step sequences for their preparation.
-The product was independently prepared according to a literature procedure.8 The product obtained through our methodology was identical by all spectroscopic data to the compound prepared by this alternative method.
+The product was independently prepared according to a literature procedure.

 The reaction tolerates substitution at the γ-position (Table 1, entries 2-6), including aliphatic and aromatic groups.
 Heteroatoms may also be incorporated into the β-keto ester side chain, albeit in slightly lower yields (Table 1, entry 5).
 Additionally, the ester moiety can be varied while maintaining the efficiency of the reaction.
 For example, β-keto esters of more complex alcohols such as menthol and cholesterol provide the desired acyl-alkylation products in good yield (Table 1, entries 7 and 8).
 In general, the mild reaction conditions allow for a considerable degree of substitution on the β-keto ester subunit.